-- 1. A forest school first aid qualification and/or experience as shown in Appendix 5 - 2.
-A first aid at work qualification/medical registration as shown in Appendix 3 - 3.
+- 1. A first aid at work qualification/medical registration as shown in Appendix 3 - 2.
 An acceptable internal quality assurance qualification as shown in Appendix 4 or attendance at Internal Quality Assurance CPD Training with an Awarding Organisation

-IQAs are expected to keep up to date with the subject area and provide evidence of CPD

-IQAs must also:
+IQAs are expected to keep up to date with the subject area and provide evidence of CPD IQAs must also: